Cairns Travel Guide

 Other Things to See and Do in Cairns

 Spend a few hours relaxing by Cairns’ Lagoon (read: really big pool) when the weather is nice.
-You can’t go swimming in the water in the city because of jellyfish so the town built a giant pool.
-Many hostels have pools too but if you want to chill at a bigger place, the lagoon is pretty amazing — and you’ll find more locals around.
+You can’t go swimming in the water near the city because of jellyfish, so the town built a giant pool.
+Many hostels have pools too, but if you want to chill at a bigger place, the lagoon is pretty amazing — and you’ll find more locals around.
 It’s a good place to soak up the sun with a book.
 Admission is free.

 There are two main rafting rivers that are all popular among adrenaline junkies in Cairns.
 In a tropical region that gets plenty of rain, the rivers always overflow, and rafting is a popular activity here.
-Trips include lunch and start at around 130 AUD and go up to 250 AUD depending on what river you want.
+Day trips start at around 120 AUD and go up to 250 AUD, depending on what river you want.
 There are also tubing trips down the rivers too if you want something more laid back.
+Those start around 90 AUD.

 There are many Aboriginals in the area (they’ve inhabited the region for over 5,000 years) and they have done a great job of setting up an ecotourism area to highlight their culture to visitors.
 You can walk with them and learn about their culture, history, plant life, herbal medicine, and even go traditional Aboriginal spearfishing.
 Tours last 3 hours and cost 140 AUD.

 When you get tired of sightseeing, head to the Cairns Wake Park to try wakeboarding.
 Various jumps and challenges are set up to keep you entertained for a few hours.
-It’s 39 AUD for a one-hour pass and 54 AUD for a two-hour pass.
+There are different setups for beginner to advanced skill levels.
+All the equipment is provided for you, including a helmet and life jacket.
+It’s 45 AUD for a one-hour pass and 59 AUD for a two-hour pass.
 There’s also a section where kids can play in the water on trampolines and inflatable slides (15 AUD).

 Just 5 minutes from the airport, this is a lovely stop to make on your way out of Cairns.
-There are several paths to walk along and the garden is rich in trees, ferns, plants, and a lake.
+There are several paths to walk along, and the garden is rich in trees, ferns, plants, and a lake.
+Be sure to check out the Aboriginal Plant Use Garden, where you can see how the indigenous people of Australia used the various plants for food, shelter, medicine, clothing, and more.
+The Gondwanan Heritage Garden shows the evolution of plant life from the first bacteria to modern flowers.
+Take the rainforest boardwalk to see what the area around Cairns looked like before human settlers.
 There are 50 different kinds of birds here too.
-Admission is free and they also offer free 60-90-minute tours on weekdays.
+Admission is free, and they also offer free 60-90-minute tours on weekdays.

 This suburb of the city is around 27 kilometers (16 miles) north of Cairns and is home to a lovely stretch of beach.
 Come here to relax, swim, and escape the city.
 There’s a nice path along the water where you can stroll and lots of upscale places to eat.
+The beachfront walkway is lined with Melaluca trees that are hundreds of years old, and many of the locals still use the Palm Cove Jetty as a fishing spot.
 It makes for a good place to spend half a day when you want to relax and take in the feel of the city.

 How to Stay Safe in Cairns

 Cairns is an incredibly safe place to backpack and travel.
-Violent attacks are rare and people are friendly and helpful
+Violent attacks as well as petty crime are really rare and people are friendly and helpful here.

 Most incidents in Cairns tend to occur because visitors are not used to the region’s unique climate and wilderness.
 Be sure you have plenty of sunscreen and stay as hydrated as possible.
 Carry mosquito spray as there is a risk of Dengue Fever.